anis-agwan/Bitcoin-Price-Notifications-With-Python/README.md

 # Bitcoin-Price-Notifications-With-Python

 1. Project Setup
-Start by setting up a virtual environment : $ mkvirtualenv -p $(which python3) bitcoin_notifications
+-Start by setting up a virtual environment : $ mkvirtualenv -p $(which python3) bitcoin_notifications

-Activate virtual environment : $ workon bitcoin_notifications
+-Activate virtual environment : $ workon bitcoin_notifications

-Install the dependencies: $ pip install requests==2.18.4  # We only need the requests package
+-Install the dependencies: $ pip install requests==2.18.4  # We only need the requests package